Virginia

 - Child: Any natural person younger than 13 years of age.

-- Consumer: An individual who is a Virginia resident acting only in an individual or household context; this definition does not include individuals acting in a commercial or employment context.
+- Consumer: A natural person who is a Virginia resident acting only in an individual or household context and not in a commercial or employment context.

 - De-identified Data: Data that cannot reasonably be linked to an identified or identifiable natural person, or a device linked to such person.

 - Personal Data: Information linked to or reasonably linkable to an identified or identifiable individual.
-Personal Data excludes: De-identified Data and publicly available information (defined as information lawfully made available from federal, state, or local government records, and information that a Controller has a reasonable basis to believe the Consumer has lawfully made available to the general public).
+Personal data excludes: de-identified data or publicly available information (defined as information lawfully made available to the public through federal, state, or local government records, and information that a controller has a reasonable basis to believe is lawfully attainable to the general public through widely distributed media, by the consumer or by a person to whom the consumer disclosed the information.

-- Sale of Personal Data: The exchange of Personal Data for monetary or other valuable consideration by the Controller to a third party.
-The VCDPA excludes the following disclosures from this definition: (i) disclosures to a Processor that Processes Personal Data on behalf of the Controller; (ii) disclosures to a third party to fulfil a request made by a Consumer; (iii) disclosures to an affiliate of the Controller; (iv) disclosures of information that the Consumer intentionally made available to the general public via mass media which was not restricted to a specific audience; or (v) a disclosure or transfer as an asset in a merger or other transaction in which the third party assumes control of all or part of the Controller’s assets.
+- Sale of Personal Data: The exchange of personal data for monetary or other valuable consideration by the controller to a third party.
+The VCDPA excludes the following disclosures from this definition: (i) disclosures to a processor that processes personal data on behalf of the controller; (ii) disclosures to a third party for purposes of providing a product or service requested by the consumer; (iii) disclosure or transfer to an affiliate of the controller; (iv) disclosure of information that the consumer intentionally made available to the general public via mass media and did not restricted to a specific audience; or (v) disclosure or transfer to a third party that is an asset in a merger, acquisition, bankruptcy, or other transaction in which the third party assumes control of all or part of the controller’s assets.

-- Sensitive Personal Data: Personal Data revealing: racial or ethnic origin, religious beliefs, mental or physical health diagnosis, sexual orientation, citizenship/citizenship status, genetic or biometric data for the purpose of uniquely identifying an individual, Personal Data collected from a known child, or precise geolocation data (within 1,750 feet).
+- Sensitive Data: Personal data revealing: racial or ethnic origin, religious beliefs, mental or physical health diagnosis, sexual orientation, citizenship or immigration status, processing of genetic or biometric data for the purpose of uniquely identifying a natural person, personal data collected from a known child, or precise geolocation data (within 1,750 feet).

-- Targeted Advertising: Displaying advertisements to a Consumer where the advertisement is selected based on Personal Data obtained from that Consumer’s activities over time and across nonaffiliated websites or applications to predict the Consumer’s preferences or interests.
-The definition excludes (i) advertisements based on activities within the Controller’s own websites or applications; (ii) advertisements based on the Consumer’s current search query or website or application visit; (iii) advertisements directed to a Consumer in response to the Consumer’s request; or (iv) Personal Data Processing done solely for measuring advertising performance, reach, or frequency.
+- Targeted Advertising: Displaying advertisements to a consumer where the advertisement is selected based on personal data obtained from that Consumer’s activities over time and across nonaffiliated websites or online applications to predict the consumer’s preferences or interests.
+The definition excludes (i) advertisements based on activities within the controller’s own websites or online applications; (ii) advertisements based on the consumer’s current search query or website or online application visit; (iii) advertisements directed to a consumer in response to the consumer’s request for information or feedback; or (iv) personal data processing done solely for measuring or reporting advertising performance, reach, or frequency.

 Penalties:

 Violations of the VCDPA may be enforced exclusively by the Attorney General.
 The Attorney General must provide a 30-day cure period by written notice for violations.
-Violations which have not been adequately cured within the 30-day period may result in an injunction, a $7,500 civil penalty per violation, and reasonable expenses including attorney fees.
+Violations determined to not have been adequately cured within the 30-day period may result in an injunction, a $7,500 civil penalty per violation, and reasonable expenses including attorney fees.

 Private Action: